 - (ii) 1.
-In the name of Allah, most gracious, most mercificherisher and sustainer of the worlds; 3.
+In the name of Allah, most gracious, most merciful.
+2. Praise be to God, the cherisher and sustainer of the worlds; 3.
 Most gracious, most merciful; 4.
 Master of the day of judgment.
 5. You we worship, and your aid we seek.
 6. Show us the straight way, 7.
 The way of those to whom you have given your grace, not those who earn your anger, nor those who go astray.
-(Sura 1) - (a) L1 for a reference to God as Master of all L2 for references to him as alone worthy of praise L3 for references to him as Guide to the moral life L4 for references to warnings about those who abandon the way of God - (b) This question has changed and an amended mark scheme is available as Specimen Mark Scheme 1, Question 1(b) www.papaCambridge.com - (iii) 1.
-Say: I seek refuge with the Lord of mankind, 2.
+(Sura 1) - L1 for a reference to God as Master of all L2 for references to him as alone worthy of praise L3 for references to him as Guide to the moral life L4 for references to warnings about those who abandon the way of God - (b) L1 for references to God as Master of the Day of Judgement L2 for references to Him as the One who can be depended upon L3 for references to Him as Guide on the Straight way L4 for comparisons and contrasts with other Qur'an passages on God as refuge, and on the consequences of not following his way

+- Say: I seek refuge with the Lord of mankind, 2.
 The King of mankind, 3.
 The God of Mankind, 4.
 From the mischief of the whisperer who withdraws, 5.
 Who whispers into the hearts of mankind, 6.
 Among jinns and among mankind.
-(Sura 114) - (a) L1 for a reference to God as Refuge, or to the wickedness of those who tempt others L2 for references to both of these - L3 for references to God as safe refuge because he is King of all - L4 for references to the difficulties of life because believers are lured away from faith - (b) This question has changed and an amended mark scheme is available as Specimen Mark Scheme 1, Question 1(b) 2 (a) Trace the main stages in the compilation of the Qur'an ir Bakr and 'Uthman.
-L1 for mention of the main outline, including the part played and Zayd Ibn Thabit L2 for further detail, including the parts played by Musaylima who worked with Zayd L3 for adding the reasons why Abu Bakr and 'Uthman ordered L4 for a full account of all the above details, together with refe Zayd and his colleagues
+(Sura 114) - (a) L1 for a reference to God as Refuge, or to the wickedness of those who tempt others - L2 for references to both of these - L3 for references to God as safe refuge because he is King of all - L4 for references to the difficulties of life because believers are lured away from faith